 Our yards are our outdoor homes: fun, beautiful, great spaces for relaxing.
 But in taking care of them, we often use water inefficiently, produce a lot of yard waste, and overuse chemicals that are bad for our families' health and our environment.
 The good news is that we can save money, time, and protect our health by making small changes in the way we care for our yards and lawns.

-On our natural yard care website you will learn how to build healthy soil, plant right for your site, practice smart watering, eliminate the use of harmful pesticides, and practice natural lawn care.
+Our natural yard care website teaches you how to build healthy soil, plant right for your site, practice smart watering, eliminate the use of harmful pesticides, and practice natural lawn care.
 You'll also find great information on native plants and how to hire a professional landscaping company.

-Dandelions have a vitamin A content higher than carrots and contain the best known source of lecithin which may reduce the risk of Alzheimer's and helps support liver function.
-For some recipes view our Eat Your Weeds Recipe Cards (PDF).
+Dandelions have a vitamin A content higher than carrots!
+And they contain the best known source of lecithin, which may reduce the risk of Alzheimer's disease and helps support liver function.
+For some recipes, view our Eat Your Weeds Recipe Cards (PDF).